-The Small Cap Value Strategy targets all U.S.-listed securities with market capitalizations between $50 million and $3 billion, at time of purchase.
+The Small Cap Value Strategy targets all U.S.-listed securities with market caps between $150 MM and $4 B, at the time of initial purchase.

 The Small Cap Value Strategy seeks to outperform the Russell 2000 Value by 200 to 400 bps gross of fees over a market cycle.